St. Louis Battlehawks: DC Defenders

 The Battlehawks have a rivalry against the DC Defenders.
 The Defenders have won three of the four matchups between the two teams, every game except for one has been decided by one possession and has determined who is the top team in the division at that point in the season.

 At the end of their first meeting of the 2023 season, three players were ejected after a brawl broke out.
 A week later, the Battlehawks' quarterback, A. J. McCarron, called their competition the "first XFL rivalry."

 Birmingham Stallions

 With the merger of the XFL and USFL, the Battlehawks and Birmingham Stallions emerged as rivals, both because each had reached the top of their division at the time of their Week 7 meeting in the 2024 UFL season and because both of the Battlehawks' quarterbacks, Alabama alumnus McCarron and Troy alumnus Brandon Silvers, played college and high school football in the state of Alabama.
+The 2024 matchup between the Stallions and Battlehawks remains the highest-attended matchup in Birmingham for which attendance figures had been made public.
+Further adding heat to the rivalry, McCarron accepted the head coaching position with the Stallions after a somewhat acrimonious departure from St. Louis.
+The matchups between Birmingham and St. Louis were among the highest viewed on television of all UFL regular season contests.